Rumpunzel/rpg-thingy/characters/talents-&-feats/influence.md

 ### Schemer

 If your morale during gauntlets is above **0,** your team gains a `PROGRESSING SCHEME` trait with rating equal to your team's morale, which counts as a character trait for your team.

-# Influence Feats

-### Fiery Orator

-Boons you create with Vigor become enduring if you rolled at least one **6** and no **1s.**

----

-### Dreamer

-Once during a rest, you may test Influence with Intuition to divine the future.
-Choose the difficulty for this test.

-If you succeed, you gain an enduring boon with rating equal to the test's difficulty spent representing a prophetic vision you had while resting.
-Consult with the GM concerning the nature of the vision.

-If you fail, you gain an enduring bane with rating equal to your margin of failure representing a prophetic omen you had while resting.
-The GM determines the nature of the omen.

-The boon and bane may be used by anyone, with any skill, and with any attribute but only in the context or with the subject of your dream.

-### Takes One to Know One

-Your Intuition outpaces Intuition as well.

----

-### Iron Will

-Reduce the rating of all misfortunes you suffer by **1.**